Innale

 In the film, a girl (Shobana), is found as an injured victim of a bus accident and has suffered memory loss and is unable to remember herself and her past life.
 She then, falls in love with Mr. Sharath Menon (Jayram), who helps her cope with her new life.
 However, things get troublesome when people from her previous life come searching for her.

 Innale was released in theatres on 4 May 1990 to highly positive reviews.
 The film was a commercial success and went on to become one of the highest grossing Malayalam films of the year.
 The film won The Kerala State Film Award for Best Music Director (Perumbavoor G. Raveendranath), The Filmfare award for the Best Actress (Shobana) and The Film Critics Award for Best Script (P. Padmarajan).
 Noted director Ranjith recognizes the film as one of his favorite films.
-Suresh Gopi's role as Dr. Narendran was critically acclaimed and is considered one of the finest and most memorable performances in his career.